r-dube/pickingflowers/tibet.md

 He was arrested in 2020, and his criminal case is pending in the courts as of this writing.

 The type of information that Baimadajie gathered for the Chinese government is not known yet.
-Baimadajie was likely blackmailed to spy against other Tibetans \[O3\].
+Baimadajie was likely blackmailed into spying against other Tibetans \[O3\].

 ## Conclusion